Looking for a drug rehab center? - Let us help you!

-Medication assisted rehab (or MAT) is typically used in most methadone programs.
-Aside from the methadone, you may also receive naltrexone, buprenorphine, and Vivitrol to help with drug cravings, reduce withdrawal, and taper you off your dependence.
+Medication assisted rehabilitation (or MAT) is typically used in most methadone treatment clinics.
+Apart from the methadone, you may also be administered naltrexone, buprenorphine, and Vivitrol to help with drug cravings, reduce withdrawal, and wean you off your dependence.

 Safety Precautions For Methadone Rehabilitation